dogonthehorizon/aws-ddns/README.md

 $2 to $20 USD per month to use.

-With very little hardware (an old computer, raspberry pi, whatever's on hand) one can create a dynamic dns solution using AWS technologies to operate around
+With very little hardware (an old computer, raspberry pi, whatever's on hand) one can create a dynamic dns solution using AWS technologies that costs around
 $1 USD per month to maintain.

 ## Architecture Overview